Bachelor Theses

 - Letter of Motivation

-- current Transcript of Records of your master's program
+- Current Transcript of Records of your bachelor's program

 Please check the website of the examination office for all information on registration.